 As noted above, Ribena accounts for 90% of the British blackcurrant crop.
 We recognise that fruit harvesting is an area where there is a potentially higher than average risk of exploitation, due to the frequency of which migrant workers are used to pick fruit by hand.
-SBF GB&I works closely and directly with 33 blackcurrant growers around the UK who are all Red Tractor assured, and 93% of whom are SEDEX members.
+SBF GB&I works closely and directly with 33 blackcurrant growers around the UK, 93% of whom are SEDEX members.
 Many of these trusted relationships span for generations and are focused on a shared passion for taste and the environment.
 Around 10,500 tonnes of blackcurrants are harvested each year.
 All of our blackcurrants are harvested mechanically, using machinery utilised by employees of the growers: they are not picked by hand.
 Further details on the sustainability journey of Ribena can be discovered here.